 The most frustrating part of rubber plant care is when your baby becomes sick, and you don’t know why.
 The good news is that most problems are easily fixable.
 To help you troubleshoot, here are some common problems, and the solutions.

 - Leaves dropping – The main cause of rubber plant leaves dropping is usually overwatering.
-But it can also happen when there’s not enough humidity.
-Ensure the soil is not wet, and mist the leaves regularly or use a cool-mist humidifier if the air is too dry.
+But it can also happen from under watering, not enough humidity, or when there’s a change in lighting.
+Ensure the soil is not wet, and mist the leaves regularly, or use a cool-mist humidifier if the air is too dry.

 - Drooping leaves – When a rubber tree droops, that usually means it’s not getting enough water.
 But, it’s also common for them to droop after being repotted, which is normal.
 To avoid this problem, ensure the soil stays consistently moist.